 From a geographical perspective, Lake Tana is massive and covers an area of 3200 sq km.
-At its deepest part if is only 15 metres deep.
-At it southern end near to Bahir Dar, the Nile starts its course to join the White Nile at Khartoum by initially flowing south and over the Blue Nile Falls just 15km from the town of Bahir Dar.
+At its deepest part if is only 15 meters deep.
+At its southern end near to Bahir Dar, the Nile starts its course to join the White Nile at Khartoum by initially flowing south and over the Blue Nile Falls just 15km from the town of Bahir Dar.

 Something went wrong!
 Try Again.